calebmckay1/uptwit/work_notes.md

 the readme for more info on commands to run

 for some reason when i use my username to predict, it throws error that user has no twets lol

+Ask about database entry of if we just pull it directly from the twitter API

+in order to make the postgresql database work i had to run
+'''
+heroku run bash
+FLASK_APP=web_app flask db init
+FLASK_APP=web_app flask db migrate
+FLASK_APP=web_app flask db upgrade
+'''